 - Medical interventions or sexual aids (for example in erectile or ejaculatory dysfunction)

-Specialized techniques are used for sperm retrieval for men who have ejaculatory or erectile difficulties and who want to have children .
-These patients are seen at our Vancouver Sperm Retrieval Clinic at Vancouver General Hospital/Blusson Spinal Center location.
+Specialized techniques are used for sperm retrieval for men who have ejaculatory or erectile difficulties and who want to have children.
+These patients are also seen at our Vancouver Sperm Retrieval Clinic at Vancouver General Hospital/Blusson Spinal Center location.

 We currently offer small group programs for:

-- Men with erectile dysfunction during partnered sex
+- Men with erectile dysfunction primarily in partnered situations

 - Couples unable to consummate their marriage/relationship

-Our staff has diverse research interests and we are fortunate to work with colleagues in other departments to enhance our breadth of research potential.
-Currently we have two main areas of research: women’s sexual health, and sexuality and disability.
+Our staff has diverse research interests and we are fortunate to work with colleagues in other departments to enhance our research potential.

 Our current research includes: